MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/bamboohr-connector.md

 ### 3. Choose authentication type

-Select OAuth 2.0 from list of authentication types, and enter the client id and client secret from BambooHR App portal.
+Select OAuth 2.0 from the list of authentication types, and enter the client ID and client secret from BambooHR App portal.

 <br>
 For other settings like Access permissions, Schema, and Crawl frequency, we have set defaults based on what works best with BambooHR people data.
 The default values are: